|Phase III||Treatment||Completed||18 and over||NCI, Other||RTOG 0129|

 - Histologically confirmed squamous cell carcinoma of the oral cavity, oropharynx, hypopharynx, or larynx

 - Stage III or IV (T2, N2-3, M0 or T3-4, any N, M0)

 - No metastases below the clavicle or more distant by clinical exam or radiology

 - Zubrod 0-1

 - Bilirubin no greater than 1.5 mg/dL

-- ALT or AST no greater than 2 times upper limit of normal
+- Alanine aminotransferase (ALT) or aspartate aminotransferase (AST) no greater than 2 times upper limit of normal

 - Creatinine no greater than 1.5 mg/dL